-At least one group (Antal Jánoska, Ferenc Horváth and friends) play with an additional bonus "pagát-catch" (pagátfogás), which occurs when the pagát played by one team is captured in a trick won by the other team.
+Some play with an additional bonus "pagát-catch" (pagátfogás), which occurs when the pagát played by one team is captured in a trick won by the other team.
 This bonus is worth 8 points announced and 4 points silent.
 If announced, it fails if the announcing team hold the pagát themselves.
-This group also play different values for some other bonuses: centrum and large bird are worth only 6 points, small bird is worth 8, and pagátuhu is worth 19 points rather than 20.
+The group with which I played this variant also had different values for some other bonuses: centrum and large bird were worth only 6 points, small bird was worth 8, and pagátuhu was worth 19 points rather than 20.

-In his 1997 book, János Marton proposes three extra bonuses:
+In his 1997 book, János Marton proposed three extra bonuses:

 - Szőrös (hairy / unshaven).
 The 8th trick is won by a specified jack.
 Scores 25 points, only if announced.

 - Csuzima (Named after the strait between Japan and Korea).
 An opponent announcing Csuzima doubles the game and all bonuses announced so far by the declarer's side.
 If the opponents defeat all that they doubled in Csuzima, they earn 4 additional points for the Csuzima.
 Csuzima has no effect on bonuses announced after it.
 Declarer's side can rekontra each component doubled in Csuzima and they can also kontra Csuzima if they rekontra at least one component.
 Kontra'd Csuzima can be rekontra'd by any opponent of the declarer provided they szubkontra at least one rekontra'd component.